techstop/techstop/content/post/backup-restore-linux-timeshift.md

 ## **Conclusion**

-A system backup and restore utility is a must have on any operating system.
+A system backup and restore utility like Timeshift is a must have on any operating system.
 This will allow you to customize and tinker with your system without much worry.
 It will also save your system from a faulty update.
+You can learn more about <a href="https://github.com/teejee2008/timeshift" target="_blank">Timeshift</a> from their official repo page.